dSunny90/SendingState/README.md

 2. Implement the binding logic so your ViewModel can update the view reactively.
 3. Use `viewModel.bind(to: view)` to connect the two.

+Want to drive a collection of views from an array of data?
+Use AnyBindable to erase the types and bind them in a loop — no type gymnastics, just clean bindings.

 ---

 ## Installation